 Another option is a hydraulic brake controller, also known as a surge brake.
 Surge brakes employ a self-contained apparatus in the hitch that engages the trailer brakes when the tow vehicle slows down.

 5. Improper Road Protocol when Driving

 Krouse summed up his advice for driving while trailering in one word: practice.

 "The operator always has to realize, it's not like driving the tow vehicle by itself," he said.
 "Don't ever let that become back-of-mind."

 Turning, stopping, backing up, merging, and changing lanes all require more time and space.
-There's no substitute for practicing those maneuvers in an open area before hitting the road, and remember to adjust a vehicle's mirrors to the length of the trailer.
+There's no substitute for practicing those maneuvers in an open area before hitting the road and remembering to adjust a vehicle's mirrors to the length of the trailer.
 GM and other manufacturers offer extendable side mirrors as a factory option.

-Finally, special attention must be paid to maintenance when a pickup is pulling heavy loads.
+Finally, maintenance must be paid when a pickup is pulling heavy loads.
 Krouse listed fluids, tires, and brakes as particular areas of concern.
 The trailer's own brakes and tires also should be checked frequently, and trailers that sit idle for long periods should be inspected before they go back on the road.

 And, while the telematics push into trailers has been slow coming, it's starting to change.
 Find out what experts say about this cutting-edge technology and trailer maintenance and freight management.
 Ready to spec and design your trailer?
 Work Truck has you covered with these top questions to ask during the trailer spec'ing process!